-This vegan bolognese sauce is sure to take your tastebuds on a journey… straight to Northern Italy!
+This vegan bolognese sauce recipe will take your tastebuds on a journey… straight to Northern Italy!
 It’s a plant-based twist on an authentic classic, made with lentils, mushrooms, and walnuts.

 This sauce brings me right back there.
 It tastes like happiness.
-And when you make it, I know you’re going to feel the same.
+And when you make it, I know you’ll feel the same.

 With an Italian soffrito, lentils, mushrooms, and walnuts as the base, this vegan bolognese sauce bursts with rich flavors and textures.
 Simmered low and slow to coax the full potential out of each ingredient, I’m telling you, this vegan bolognese ticks all the boxes.